leeprovoost/go-rest-api-template/README.md

 *WORK IN PROGRESS*

 Reusable template for building REST Web Services in Golang.
 Uses gorilla/mux as a router/dispatcher and Negroni as a middleware handler.
+Tested against Go 1.5.

 ## Introduction